RAF Bruntingthorpe: United States Air Force use

-Present day
+Current use

 With the departure of the USAF, the MoD decided to sell off parts of the facility and to demolish buildings that it judged were no longer of use, or those World War II buildings that remained but were determined to be in a poor condition.
 Nearly all of the barracks, recreational and social buildings were torn down, along with a World War II hangar.
 In addition the USAF control tower, the crash and rescue building along with some of the buildings used during Whittle's testing of the Meteor jet during the postwar era were removed.
 In 1965 a public auction of land formerly used for the USAF support area was conducted.

-Today, much of the former RAF airfield remains, including the 10,000' runway built in the 1950s.
+Much of the former RAF airfield remains, including the 3000m runway built in the 1950s.
 Many dispersal pads for jet bombers remain, the large USAF hangar is still in use, along with the aircraft parking ramp on the south side.
 The airfield is now known as Bruntingthorpe Aerodrome, and was, for a time the home of the only airworthy Avro Vulcan XH558, until the aircraft left at the start of the 2009 display season and is now based at Doncaster Sheffield Airport.